Andrea-fras/90-20-TIMER/README.md

 ## How it alerts you
 - **Sound:** Attempts to play built-in macOS sounds with `afplay`, falling back to a terminal bell when unavailable.
-- **Visuals:** Colorful terminal banners clearly show when a session starts and completes.
+- **Visuals:** Colorful terminal banners or desktop colors clearly show when a session starts and completes.
 - **Notifications:** Uses `osascript` to trigger a native macOS notification when available.

 ## Interrupting
-Press `Ctrl+C` at any time to exit the timer early.
+Press `Ctrl+C` at any time to exit the terminal timer early.